Divorce

 The first thing you will do before you file a petition for a contested divorce is consult with a lawyer!
 A lawyer has a lot of tools at her disposal to make sure that your interests are protected.

-• if you have children, your lawyer can advise you on how to determine what is in your children’s best interests and how to prove it to the Court
+- If you have children, Maxine Wallace can advise you on how to determine what is in your children’s best interests and how to prove it to the Court.

-• IF you and your spouse own a small business, the lawyer can help you determine what a fair division of that business would be and how to present your proposal to the Court
+- If you OR your spouse own a small business, she can help you determine what a fair division of that business would be

-• If you are considering bankruptcy, your lawyer can help you decide how to best time your bankruptcy.
-Just like every marriage is unique, every divorce situation has its own unique set of challenges, decisions, and problems to be resolved.
-A seasoned family law attorney can help you find your own path through the maze.
+Just like every marriage is unique, every divorce has its own set of challenges, problems to be solved, and decisions to make.
+Maxine Wallace has the experience in to help you find your way through the maze.

 Military Divorce – Divorces for military personnel involve unique aspects of federal law, state law, and military regulations.